cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - Channel creation: both chain `A` and chain `B` MUST create local IBC version 2 channels.
 - Channel registration: both chain MUST register their counterpartyId in the channel previously created.

-While the application registration MUST be defined in the setup section of the application module and being executed on the module startup and the `createClient` procedure is defined in [ICS2](../ics-002-client-semantics/README.md), the ICS-04 defines the channel creation and registration procedure.
+While application registration is handled by the application module during initialization, and client creation is governed by [ICS-2](](../ics-002-client-semantics/README.md)), the channel creation and registration procedures are defined by ICS-04 and are detailed below.

 ##### Channel creation

+The channel creation process establishes the communication pathway between two chains.
+The procedure ensures both chains have a mutually recognized channel, facilitating packet transmission through authenticated streams.

 ```typescript
 function createChannel(